-The authors use contrastive loss, which has recently been shown to be very effective at learning deep neural network representations in the self-supervised setting, for supervised learning, and achieve better results than those obtained with cross entropy loss for ResNet-50 and ResNet-200.
+The authors used contrastive loss, which has recently been shown to be very effective at learning deep neural network representations in the self-supervised setting, for supervised learning, and achieved better results than those obtained with the cross-entropy loss for ResNet-50 and ResNet-200.

 What can we learn from this paper?

 That using the standard cross-entropy loss may not be optimal when training deep neural networks for image classification tasks.

 Prerequisites (to understand the paper, what does one need to be familiar with?)

 The main idea of the contrastive loss is that members of the same class in a classification task are expected to produce similar representations at the output of the neural network (before the final softmax layer), while members of different classes will result in fairly different representations.
 Thus, members of each class form a separate cluster in the representation space.